 Students may return to campus in the following circumstances.

 After the first 24 hours of various antibiotic treatments for contagious infections (e.g., strep throat, pink eye, etc.)

 IF your child has any of the following symptoms:

 - Chills and/or flu-like body aches

-- Cough (for students with chronic allergic/asthmatic cough, a change in their cough from baseline)
+- New cough (for students with chronic allergic/asthmatic cough, a change in their cough from baseline)

 - Shortness of breath

 - Diarrhea (more than three times in six hours), persistent nausea, or vomiting

 - New onset headaches

 THEN contact the student’s medical provider for alternative diagnosis note OR test for COVID.